Meet the Specialty DirectorKelly Wolgast, DNP, MSS, RN, FACHE

 Online Learning Works with Your Schedule

-The Master of Science in Nursing (MSN) programs have been designed and developed by experienced faculty with a deep knowledge of teaching and learning, and the school improvement process.
+The Master of Science in Nursing (MSN) specialties have been designed and developed by experienced faculty with a deep knowledge of teaching and learning, and the school improvement process.
 The e-Learning program combines the best of traditional learning and makes it better by utilizing the advantages of the Internet.
 Vanderbilt University's e-Learning Health Systems Management program will allow you to realize career-advancing opportunities while you continue working.
-This program is designed for busy professionals like you, to help you improve and expand your knowledge and competencies.
+This specialty is designed for busy professionals like you, to help you improve and expand your knowledge and competencies.

 - Flexibility - log in anytime, from any Internet connection.
 Post responses on the discussion board, receive feedback, and submit assignments, 24 hours a day, 7 days a week, 365 days a year.